Last updated: November 2017

 - 2-1 If a local association develops its own course materials, does it have to be submitted to NAR for approval?
 If “yes,” what is the approval process?

-- 2-2 What types of educational formats are acceptable for presenting new and REALTORS® ethics training to our members (e.g. Internet self-study, video-based instruction, print self-study courses, live "classroom” instruction)?
+- 2-2 What types of educational formats are acceptable for presenting new and REALTORS® ethics training to our members (e.g. online courses, video-based instruction, live "classroom” instruction)?

 - 2-3 Are training materials available from NAR?